ujji8055/content/Packs/SafeNet_Trusted_Access/Integrations/SafeNetTrustedAccess/README.md

 ### sta-delete-user-sessions
 ***
-Delete all the active SSO sessions for a specific user from the STA.
+Delete all the active SSO sessions for a specific user from STA.

 #### Base Command